mfaulise/consulting/content/projects/project2.md

 ## Bookmaker

-This was an exciting project aimed at younger children.
-The application was an interactive book where the children would place stickers and draw on the pages of an electronic book.
+This was an exciting project aimed at young children.
+The application was an interactive book in which the children would place stickers and draw on the pages.
+This allowed them to be creative and express themselves in a unique and satisfying way.

 ## Role